-Foxhills Jewellers was founded in 1710, and we're proud to have been located in Bristol for our entire history.
-Our story is one of success, setbacks, family and a passion for providing an amazing service to our customers.
+Foxhills was founded in 1710 in Bristol.
+Our story is one of success, setbacks, family and a passion for providing amazing service to our customers

 One family loved us so much, that ten generations of the same family trusted us to provide their wedding ring on their special day, setting a tradition that reached back centuries.